Kronos hack will likely affect how employers issue paychecks and track hours

 What employers are affected?

-Dozens of companies and governmental organizations announced this week that they had been affected by the attack — a number that falls far short of its likely impact, given the ubiquity of Kronos.
+Dozens of companies and governmental organizations announced this week that they have been affected by the attack — a number that falls far short of the attack's likely impact, given the ubiquity of Kronos.

-The hack included scheduling products specifically designed for health care systems, financial institutions and public safety workers.
+The hack has affected scheduling products specifically designed for health care systems, financial institutions and public safety workers.

-The city of Cleveland, which employs thousands of workers, said in a statement Monday that it was among the employers who rely on the hacked software, along with the Oregon Department of Transportation.
+The city of Cleveland, which employs thousands of workers, said in a statement Monday that it is among the employers that rely on the hacked software, as does the Oregon Department of Transportation.

 And a number of universities, such as the University of Utah, George Washington University and Yeshiva University in New York, also reported being affected.